astropy/pyvo/docs/dal/index.rst

 --------------------------
 PyVO also allows access to underlying data structures.

-The astropy data class :py:class:`astropy.table.Table` is accessible with the method :py:meth:`pyvo.dal.DALResults.to_table`, following astropy naming conventions.
+The astropy data classes :py:class:`astropy.table.Table` and :py:class:`astropy.table.QTable` are accessible with the method :py:meth:`pyvo.dal.DALResults.to_table` and :py:meth:`pyvo.dal.DALResults.to_qtable`, following astropy naming conventions.

 If you want to work with the XML data structures